opulo-inc/lumenpnp/doc/content/en/docs/electrical/flash-mobo/index.md

   Flash Marlin onto the motherboard.
 ---

 With the frame complete it is time to configure the software side of things before hooking up the motherboard to the machine.
-This procedure was designed for Linux but it should work as well for macOS and Windows.
+This procedure was designed for Windows but it should work as well for macOS and Linux.

 ## Necessary Components